Design

 2023-04-13

-My first ski pack is nearly two years old now, and it’s been a great pack.
+As of writing this, my first ski pack is nearly two years old now.
 I’ve taken it up Mount Washington, in the backcountry of Jay Peak, on multiple cross-country skiing traverses, and up a couple of Sierra peaks.
 For most of last summer, it was also my go-to biking backpack.
 The straps fit well, it has just the right capacity, and it’s super lightweight.

 After using it for two years, I keep stumbling across things things about the pack that I think could be better.
-I started off with just the thought that the cinch top would be better as a roll top.
-Next I wanted a dedicated pocket for an avalanche shovel an probe, and then I wanted a hip belt.
+The cinch top would be better as a roll top.
+I want a dedicated pocket for an avalanche shovel an probe, and I want a hip belt.
 With spring ski traverse season quickly approaching, I decided to dive into making a second version of the pack.

 I began my design as I often do in my sketchbook, with both a rough sketch of my design for the pack and with a list of the features that I was looking to include.
-Here’s my initial page to the right.
 I’ve listed the features I wrote down below.
-Nearly all of them made their way into my final design.

 - Zippered avalanche gear pocket